Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 y = -\frac{g}{2 v_0^2 \cos^2 \theta} x^2 + v_0 \tan (\theta) x
 $$

+## Energy

+Energy can be understood as a measure of the ability to make things move.
+It comes in two primary types: kinetic energy, which is associated with moving, and potential energy, which is associated with being able to move.

 ## Work

 Work is the transfer of energy by a force applied along a displacement.
 It is a scalar quantity defined by: